-State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application credit insurance, vendors' single interest insurance or collateral protection insurance; title insurance; ocean marine insurance; insurance provided or guaranteed by a governmental entity; workers' compensation and employer's liability insurance; etc.). occupancy, and business interruption in the state).
+State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application workers' compensation and employer's liability insurance; etc.).
 HB 2372 Referred to Committee on Insurance (Apr.
 3, 2020) Requires an insurance policy that insures against loss or damage to property, which includes the loss of use, loss of occupancy, and business interruption, in force on March 6, 2020 to be construed to include among the covered perils under the insurance policy coverage for business interruption due to global virus transmission or pandemic.
 Allows insurers to apply to the Department of Insurance for reimbursement for claims paid and provides guidance to the Department for how to make such reimbursements.
 Requires the coverage to indemnify the insured of an insurance policy, subject to the broadest or greatest limit and lowest deductible afforded to business interruption coverage under the insurance policy, for any loss of business or business interruption for the duration of the declaration of disaster emergency in Pennsylvania.
 Applies to an insurance policy that is issued to an insured of an insurance policy if the insured has fewer than 100 eligible employees (i.e., a full-time employee who works a normal work week of 25+ hours).
 Applies to insurance policies that were active on March 6, 2020.
-South Carolina SB 1188 Introduced; referred to the Committee on Banking and Requires every policy of insurance in force insuring against loss or damage to property, notwithstanding its terms, that includes a loss of use, loss of occupancy, or business interruption to be construed to Provides that the coverage required is subject to any monetary limits of the policy and any Applies only to policies issued to insureds with 150 or fewer full-time equivalent employees in the state.
-Applies to policies that are in force on the effective date
+Rhode Island HB 8079 Introduced; referred to the House Committee on Corporations (Jun.
+19, 2020) Requires every policy insuring against loss or damage to property to cover business interruption resulting directly or indirectly from COVID-19 and all mutated forms of COVID-19.
+Provides that any business lost due to COVID-19 shall be construed as a direct physical loss or damage to the insured.
+Indemnifies the insured for losses incurred during the state of emergency.
+Applies only to policies issued to insureds with 150 or fewer full-time equivalent employees.
+Applies retroactively to policies in force on or before March 9, 2020 and is effective until the rescission of the